Key Points

 The IRS Cares When You Pay, Not Just How Much

 The U.S. tax system requires you to pay taxes as you earn income throughout the year.
-This is known as the “pay-as-you-go” system, which means even if you ultimately pay the correct amount when you file your return, you can still face penalties if you didn’t send enough to the IRS during the year.
+This is known as the “pay-as-you-go” system, which means even if you ultimately pay the correct amount when you file your tax return, you can still face penalties if you didn’t send enough to the IRS during the year.

 Most people meet this requirement through a combination of paycheck withholding and estimated tax payments.
 But when your income fluctuates because of bonuses or equity vesting events, it can be difficult to know how much you should be paying each quarter.